David Allen “Little Sh- -” Colvin

 He is survived by his wife, Tracy Colvin of Rice Lake; and other extended family.
 He was preceded in death by his parents, Leo and Beverly Colvin and a brother, Donald Colvin.

-Visitation was held from 4:00 until 7:00 p.m.
+Visitation were held from 4:00 until 7:00 p.m.
 Monday at Appleyard’s Home for Funerals in Rice Lake and for one hour prior to the Funeral Service on Tuesday.

 Post a comment as